LandscapeWL/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Urban Informatics
+  - Geographic Information Science
-  - Artificial Intelligence
+  - Geospatial Artificial Intelligence
-  - Computational Vision
-  - Urban Spatial Perception
-  - Multi-source Urban Data Calculation
+  - Urban Data Science
+  - Computer Vision

 # Education to show in About widget
 education: